create3000/x_ite/docs/_posts/components/Rendering/Coordinate.md

 Coordinate builds geometry by defining a set of 3D coordinate (triplet) point values.
 Coordinate is used by IndexedFaceSet, IndexedLineSet, LineSet, PointSet, Triangle* and IndexedTriangle* nodes.
 Coordinate is also used by HAnimHumanoid, HAnimSegment, and various Nurbs nodes.

-The Coordinate node belongs to the **Rendering** component and its default container field is *coord.* It is available since X3D version 2.0 or later.
+The Coordinate node belongs to the **Rendering** component and its default container field is *coord.* It is available from X3D version 2.0 or later.

 ## Hierarchy